 feedback from BDSPs on their training concerns and needs.

-Invitations were sent via email to BDSPs that have been consulted throughout the programme so far, and to ensure broad participation we also advertised the training programme and information session in two local newspapers (see Annexes).
+Invitations were sent via email to BDSPs that have been consulted throughout the programme so far, and to ensure broad participation the training programme and information session were advertised in two local newspapers (see Annexes).

 INDUCTION SESSION